Kolton-Jacobs/B.3-The-Beginners-Budget-Blueprint/REFLECTION.md

 ## 3. What I Would Do Differently

 If I started this project over, I would spend more time planning the layout and file structure before I began coding.
-At the beginning, I focused mostly on getting pages working, but later I had to go back and reorganize CSS styles, navigation bars, and headers to make everything consistent.
+At the beginning, I focused more on gettingn the pages working, but later I had to go back and reorganize CSS styles, navigation bars, and headers to make everything consistent.
 Having a stronger plan from the start would have saved time later in the process.

 I would also probably learn more JavaScript before starting the project.
 While I was able to build the calculator successfully, I realized that interactive features require more planning and troubleshooting than basic HTML and CSS.
 If I had more experience with JavaScript, I think I could have added more advanced features like expense tracking, savings goals, or charts.